coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

-- In case no abbreviation, nor lonely notation, nor notation in an explicitly open scope, nor notation in a temporarily open scope of arguments, has been found, notations in those closed scopes which have a delimiter are considered.
-A notation is chosen and the corresponding delimiter is inserted, making the corresponding scope the most recent explicitly open scope for all subterms of the current term.
+- In case no abbreviation, nor lonely notation, nor notation in an explicitly open scope, nor notation in a temporarily open scope of arguments, has been found, notations in those closed scopes which have a delimiter are considered, giving priority to the most recently defined (or imported) ones.
+The corresponding delimiter is inserted, making the corresponding scope the most recent explicitly open scope for all subterms of the current term.

+- As a refinement of the previous rule, in the case of applied global references, notations in a non-opened scope with delimiter specifically defined for this applied global reference take priority over notations in a non-opened scope with delimiter for generic applications.
+For instance, in the presence of ``Notation "f ( x )" := (f x) (at level 10, format "f ( x )") : app_scope`` and ``Notation "x '.+1'" := (S x) (at level 10, format "x '.+1'") : mynat_scope.`` and both of ``app_scope`` and ``mynat_scope`` being bound to a delimiter *and* both not opened, the latter, more specific notation will always take precedence over the first, more generic one.

 - A scope can be closed by using :cmd:`Close Scope` and its delimiter removed by using :cmd:`Undelimit Scope`.
 To remove automatic